Altos de Jalisco: Administration

 Since 1996, Los Altos has been organized administratively by the state of Jalisco into two regions, the North Highlands (Altos Norte) and the South Highlands (Altos Sur).

-North Highlands
+North

 The North Highlands (Altos Norte) region covers 8,882 km², which represents 11% of the state's territory.
 The municipalities in the region are the following:

 Lagos de Moreno is the municipality seat of the North Highlands.
 In this region, factories develop clothing, furniture, footwear, metal goods, sweets and jams.
 Some of the municipalities in this region have a very important livestock activity mainly in the production of dairy products.

-South Highlands
+South

 The South Highlands (Altos Sur) region has 6,667 km², which is 5% of the state's surface.
 The municipalities of this region are the following: